Brian King (epidemiologist): U.S. Food and Drug Administration (FDA)

-King's tenure as CTP Director coincided with several high profile efforts to push back on tobacco industry litigation against FDA; this included decisions by the U.S. Solicitor General to successfully appeal a decision by the U.S. Fifth Circuit in RJ Reynolds v.
+King's tenure as CTP director coincided with several high-profile efforts to push back on tobacco industry litigation against FDA; this included decisions by the U.S. Solicitor General to successfully appeal a decision by the U.S. Fifth Circuit in RJ Reynolds v.
 FDA that blocked FDA's rule to require graphic warning labels on cigarette packs in the United States, and to appeal a decision by the U.S. District Court for the District of Columbia in Cigar Association of America v FDA that vacated the agency's ability to regulate premium cigars.
-In July 2024, at the request of FDA, the U.S. Supreme Court agreed to hear the agency’s defense of its premarket application decisions denying authorization of certain flavored e-cigarettes in FDA v Wages and White Lion.
-On April 2, 2025 the U.S. Supreme Court ruled unanimously in FDA’s favor.
-Additionally, in October 2024, the U.S. Supreme Court agreed to hear RJ Reynolds Vapor Co. v FDA, in which the FDA challenged the company’s use of “forum shopping” by strategically choosing to file suit in a Circuit that is likely to be more favorable to them (i.e. the Fifth Circuit, which has been criticized for rulings undermining public health) rather than the most appropriate venue based on federal statute (i.e. the DC Circuit).
+In July 2024, at the request of FDA, the U.S. Supreme Court agreed to hear the agency's defense of its premarket application decisions denying authorization of certain flavored e-cigarettes in FDA v Wages and White Lion.
+On April 2, 2025, the U.S. Supreme Court ruled unanimously in FDA's favor.
+Additionally, in October 2024, the U.S. Supreme Court agreed to hear RJ Reynolds Vapor Co. v FDA, in which the FDA challenged the company's use of "forum shopping" by strategically choosing to file suit in a circuit that is likely to be more favorable to them (i.e. the Fifth Circuit, which has been criticized for rulings undermining public health) rather than the most appropriate venue based on federal statute (i.e. the DC Circuit).

 Dr. Brian King meets with U.S. Senator from Illinois and Senate Majority Whip, Dick Durbin, in 2022 at the U.S. Capitol.

-During his time as CTP Director, the Center worked to finalize product standards to prohibit menthol in cigarettes and to prohibit all characterizing flavors in cigars, and to propose a rule to cap the maximum level of nicotine in cigarettes and certain other smoked tobacco products to nonaddictive or minimally addictive levels.
-The Biden Administration chose not to proceed forward with the menthol and flavored cigars rules due to concerns that they could affect Biden's reelection prospects.
+During his time as CTP director, the center worked to finalize product standards to prohibit menthol in cigarettes and to prohibit all characterizing flavors in cigars, and to propose a rule to cap the maximum level of nicotine in cigarettes and certain other smoked tobacco products to nonaddictive or minimally addictive levels.
+The Biden administration chose not to proceed with the menthol and flavored cigars rules due to concerns that they could affect Biden's reelection prospects.